5 Best practices for spreadsheet data structure

 Activity data changes frequently.
 It’s the data generated by your processes.

-This is the “current” data reflecting what’s happening in your business on a day-to-day basis.
+This is the “current” data that reflects what’s happening in your business on a day-to-day basis.
 In an inside sales team, for instance, activity data might include the contact details and status of new leads.
 The team will be constantly logging and updating this information.
 In a finance process, activity data includes things like expenses, funding and loans.

 Activity data must have a date (time) attached to it.
 This is essential for creating a dashboard or report.